osteel/dime/README.md

 The reason for the latter is that exchanges usually estimate how much the fee will be and charge that estimate.
 This amount is almost always different from the actual fee, but that's the amount you will be charged anyway.

+> **Note**
+> Be sure not to report fees that you didn't pay for.
+For instance, if you received an airdrop that was sent by the token issuer and the transaction includes a fee, the issuer paid for that fee, not you, so you don't have to report it.

 Here is the detail of each fee-related column.

 #### Fee currency